php-fig/fig-standards/bylaws/006-licensing-policies.md

 ## 1. Copyright Ownership

-1. Anytime the copyright owner of code, documentation or otherwise is listed it must be shown as "PHP Framework Interop Group and its contributors."
+1. Anytime the copyright owner of code, documentation or otherwise is listed it must be shown as "PHP Framework Interoperability Group and its contributors."

 ## 2. Code